 In the ME&IE process, tangible benefits of agricultural projects can arise either from an increased value of production or from reduced costs.
 The specific forms, in which tangible benefits appear, however, are not always obvious, and valuing them may be quite difficult.

 Increased physical production is the most common benefit of the agricultural sector.
-To maintain better water control so that farmers can obtain higher yields.
-The project makes resources available for
+To maintain better

 4.3.7 Design and Development of ME&IE GIS Based Information System